zer0main/problems/README.md

 # problems
-Solutions of complicated problems; implementations of algortihms
+Solutions of complicated problems; implementations of algorithms